14th June, 2022

 When you hear people talk about the types of asbestos, you will often hear them referred to by colour, like blue asbestos or white asbestos.
-Despite the names, you can't actually identify asbestos by colour - unless you are looking at the fibres under a microscope!
+Despite the names, you can't actually identify asbestos by colour, but there are three main types you need to know about.

 Unfortunately, while the properties of asbestos made it a dream building product, that dream soon became a nightmare when the health effects of asbestos started to catch up with those using it.

 Asbestos is still a very real health threat despite being banned nearly 20 years ago.

 When you have an asbestos survey carried out for a construction project, or for the occupation and management of a building, it will tell you what type of asbestos is present.

-Chrysotile asbestos is also known as white asbestos.
-It was the last asbestos type to be banned in the UK, finally banned in 1999.
+Chrysotile (white) asbestos was the most commonly used type of asbestos, and it was the last asbestos type banned in the UK, finally banned in 1999.

-Chrysotile asbestos was the most commonly used type of asbestos and so can be found in many building products from textured coatings like artex to cement products, floor tiles, roofing and even toilet seats.
+This type of asbestos can be found in many building products from textured coatings like artex to cement products, floor tiles, roofing and even toilet seats.

 White asbestos is less deadly than blue and brown asbestos, but it is still a hazardous material.
 All types of asbestos can lead to serious and fatal diseases such as mesothelioma (a deadly asbestos cancer of the lungs) and asbestos-related lung cancer, and asbestosis.

-Amosite asbestos is also known as brown asbestos.
-It was banned in the UK in 1985, along with crocidolite (blue) asbestos.
+Amosite (brown) asbestos was banned in the UK in 1985, along with crocidolite (blue) asbestos.

 Amosite asbestos fibres have a higher risk compared to chrysotile (white) asbestos, which is why it was banned over 10 years earlier.

-Crocidolite asbestos is also known as blue asbestos.
-It was banned in the UK in 1985, along with amosite (brown) asbestos.
+Crocidolite (blue) asbestos was banned in the UK in 1985, along with amosite (brown) asbestos.